Careers at the National Park Foundation

 Director, Community Partnerships

 The National Park Foundation is seeking a Director of Community Partnerships to be primarily responsible for serving as the lead point of contact and project director for several Community Partnership Initiatives supporting NPF’s larger strategic plan for building a continuum of engagement.
 The Director will design and implement the department’s constituency relations plan and visit the field (local philanthropic groups as well as members of the National Park Service field and other partners) to get a sense of community needs and assets.
-This individual will ensure that the work accomplished by the team is in alignment with NPF’s strategic plan.
 To learn more about this position, click here.

 How to Apply

 If you know you are the perfect candidate for one of these positions, we want to hear from you.
 Please refer to the full description of the position of interest for application details.

 The National Park Foundation (NPF) provides equal employment opportunities to all people regardless of race, color, religion, sex, age, national origin, physical or mental disability, sexual orientation, veteran status, ancestry, marital status, pregnancy, childbirth or related medical conditions, or any other protected status as established by law.

 In accordance with the Americans with Disabilities Act and other applicable laws, NPF is committed to providing equal opportunity to qualified individuals with disabilities who, despite such disabilities, can perform their jobs with or without reasonable accommodation.
 NPF will attempt to provide reasonable accommodation to employees and job applicants with known disabilities, to permit them to perform their jobs safely and efficiently.